The Paradox of Urban School Education

 I am very interested in this topic of deconstructing “urban education.”
 I think that it is important to expose the myths concerning the communities to which “urban” refers.
 At the same time, I am left with a few questions.
 Is it possible to acknowledge the problems of the term “urban education,” but also to work with it to be more representative of student and community populations?
 How can we simultaneously deconstruct and re-appropriate a notion that inherently undermines our students?
 Is it possible for educators, policy-makers, and researchers to agree on common language?

-Farah Hussain holds a bachelor’s degree in Comparative Literature and Middle Eastern Studies from Rutgers University.
+Sarah Hussain holds a bachelor’s degree in Comparative Literature and Middle Eastern Studies from Rutgers University.
 She earned her masters’ degrees in English as a Second Language and Special Education from Rutgers Graduate School of Education.
 She has been a high school teacher of English Language Learners and students with exceptionalities in New Jersey for the past 6 years.
-Farah is currently in her second year of pursuing her Juris Doctor at Rutgers Law School.